ricd/KeyChordingWithTheWindowsAppSdk/README.md

 The Windows App SDK supports limited chording with both keyboard and pointer events.
 When a keyboard key is pressed or released you also have direct access to the state of the Menu key (KeyRoutedEventArgs.KeyStatus.IsMenuKeyDown).
-When a pointer is pressed or released you also have access to the state of the Control, Menu, Shift and Windows keys via the KeyModifiers property of the PointerRoutedEventArgs.
+When a pointer is pressed or released you can also get the state of the Control, Menu, Shift and Windows keys via the KeyModifiers property of the PointerRoutedEventArgs.

-This repo contains small chunk of reusable C# code, User32KeyboardHelper that allows you to get the state of any keyboard key at any time.
+This repo contains a small chunk of reusable C# code, User32KeyboardHelper that extends these build-in capabilities by allowing you to get the state of any key at any time.

+#H2The bits and pieces:

 In the Win32 world, the USE32.dll contains two functions that provide direct keyboard access:
 •	GetKeyState(int nVirtKey) returns the state of the single specified key.